ediesyoum/ediesyoum.github.io/readme.md

 * ### Sections

-#### order of sections:
+#### Order of sections:

 	1. welcome & about me section

 	2. portfolio work section

 	3. inspirations section
-		1. blogs or mags i read
+		* blogs or mags i read
-		2. different devs that have inspired me
+		* different devs that have inspired me
-		3. groups that have inspired me
+		* groups that have inspired me

 	4. contact section
-		1. link to resume
+		* link to resume
-		2. link to linkedin
+		* link to linkedin
-		3. link to GA portfolio
+		* link to GA portfolio
-		4. email me
+		* email me

 * ### Projects

-  1. this will include a list of Projects
+  * this will include a list of Projects
-  2. that i worked on that i want to include
+  * that i worked on that i want to include
-  3. in my portfolio :)
+  * in my portfolio :)

 * ### Languages